SamTheGeek/crownheights.online/README.md

 # License

-Available for use under the MIT license: [http://bryan.mit-license.org](http://bryan.mit-license.org)
+Available for use under the MIT license

 ## Source